Designing Your Brand Identity With DIY Online Software

 Logos and business cards often go hand in hand, since business owners frequently use their logo on their cards.
 But there’s a little more to it than that.
 Your business card should continue to speak for you long after you’ve left the potential customer.
 So there needs to be all the important information, such as contact info and specialized areas of service, as well as your website and social media contacts.

 Sites like Vistaprint are famous for their business cards, offering a range of pre-set options, some of which are pretty appealing and may work well for your business as they are.
 If not, and you need a card that is a little more specialized, most online software platforms allow you to upload a photo and walk you through formatting both sides of your card, to ensure that you have included all the necessaries.

 Effective website branding is absolutely one of the most important parts of building your brand.
 Your website is where everything comes home to roost: it’s a way for your customers to reach you.
 A place to display what you have for sale.
 A place to schedule services or show a portfolio.
 A place to tell everyone what your company is really all about.

 It’s your company’s home, and it definitely needs to be designed in a way that matches the tone and personality of your business.
 But just as not everyone is proficient at designing logos or business cards, not everyone knows exactly what to do with a website, either.
 In fact, building a site can be intimidating, even overwhelming, if you don’t have any experience with it.

-Beyond the copy itself, most online software will take you step by step through the process of building your site.
-And working with one software for all of your branding helps to ensure that you end up with a harmonious, on-message brand!
+Beyond the copy itself, most online software will take you to step by step through the process of building your site.
+And working with one software for all of your brandings helps to ensure that you end up with a harmonious, on-message brand!

 Emily Woodward is a digital marketing executive who follows her passion for writing via freelance work.